gwsystems/sunneed/README.md

 left ambiguous due to the variety of naming schemes for packages across distros; see the `misc/install_dependencies` file for package names on Ubuntu 18.04.

-If you are running Ubuntu 18.04 (and likely other versions of Ubuntu and Debian), you may ignore this section and run `misc/install_dependencies` (with root privileges).
+If you are running Ubuntu 18.04 (and likely other versions of Ubuntu and Debian), you may run`misc/install_dependencies` (with root privileges) and then skip to [Dependencies of Dependencies](#dependencies-of-dependencies).

 ## Getting the dependencies

 `sunneed` uses protobufs for I2C.
 Specifically, it uses the `protobufs-c` library.
 Both the `protoc-c` compiler and the `libprotobuf-c` headers and libraries must be installed.

+### Dependencies of dependencies

 We also need to manually compile some dependencies.
 Run `git submodule update --init --recursive`.
 This will download the code for NNG and libbq27441, which must be compiled manually on common distros.

-### Dependencies of dependencies

 For building NNG, you will need CMake > 3.13 and Ninja.
 These are available as packages on common distros.